Redesigning the Customer Profile Page

 Takeaway

-Experience designing a table containing numerical items
+Experience designing a table

 Opportunity to extend design ideas

-Lack of chances of user testing
+Lack of user testing

 Create a free website with Framer, the website builder loved by startups, designers and agencies.